hungryhawk/git-check/README.md

 git log --follow [file] - show the commits that changed file, even across renames

 git diff branchB...branchA - show the diff of what is in branchA that is not in branchB

+# git revert <commit> - Create new commit that undoes all of the changes made in <commit>, then apply it to the current branch.

+# git reflog --all